MakeSchool-Tutorials/Launch-Page-Tutorial/P04-Going-Live/content.md

 # Making Changes

-Oops you spelled something wrong.
+Imagine you spelled something wrong and needed to fix it.
 Try opening up the `index.html` file in your GitHub repo, by clicking on the file.
 You can edit the file directly in GitHub and then "Commit" the changes.

 But.... now is your "Production Environment" code different from your "Development Environment"?
 Be careful!
 Try to keep them in sync.